 Examples of entry-level Rolex models, retailing at around £5,000, include:

-• Rolex Explorer and the new Rolex Explorer II, mountaineering and navigation watches made famous by Everest-conquerors Tenzing Norgay and Edmund Hillary
+- Rolex Explorer & Rolex Explorer II: Mountaineering and navigation watches made famous by Everest-conquerors Tenzing Norgay and Edmund Hillary.

 If you are thinking about buying your first Rolex watch, to wear daily or as an investment, you might consider an entry-level model.
 However, some vintage Rolex watches are still extremely costly.
 As a result, an entry-level model is not necessarily the best indicator of price alone.